Estimation of the Number Needed to Treat, the Number Needed to be Exposed, and the Exposure Impact Number with

 \subsection{Instrumental variables}

 Let~$\{L, U\}$ be a set of all confounders of the exposure~$A$ and the outcome~$I$, such that~$L$ denotes measured confounders and~$U$ denotes unmeasured confounders.
 In scenarios where $U =\emptyset$, $L$ is sufficient for confounding control.
 However, in many observational studies $U\neq \emptyset$, thus the measured confounders~$L$ are insufficient for confounding control.
 In such a case, the estimation of the conditional and marginal exposure benefits by adjusting for the measured confounders~$L$ will result in inconsistent estimators of the exposure benefits and their corresponding efficacy indices.
 A possible approach to address the issue of confounding bias to use instrumental variables (IVs).
 Formally, an IV~$Z$ is a variable that is (1) relevant, i.e., is associated with exposure~$A$, (2) exogenous, i.e., is not associated with unmeasured confounders, and (3) affects the outcome~$Y$ only through the exposure~$A$ (exclusion).
-The exclusion and the exogeneity assumptions can be compactly formulated using counterfactuals: $I_a \indep Z | L$, $a \in \{1, 0\}$.\cite{didelez2010assumptions} For graphical illustration of a valid IV please refer to Figure~\ref{dag:valid_iv}.
+For graphical illustration of a valid IV please refer to Figure~\ref{dag:valid_iv}.
+The exclusion and the exogeneity assumptions can be compactly formulated using counterfactuals: $I_a \indep Z | L$, $a \in \{1, 0\}$.\cite{didelez2010assumptions} For a graphical illustration of the counterfactual formulation of a valid IV, please refer to Figure~\ref{dag:twin_net}.
 In the following subsection, we introduce generalized structural mean models that are used to model the exposure benefits and the corresponding indices.
 Since we assume that~$L$ is insufficient for confounding control, the observed and the potential outcomes are conditionally associated with the instrument~$Z$, given exposure~$A$.
-This occurs since conditioning on the exposure opens a non-causal path from an outcome~$I$ to~$Z$ through the unmeasured confounder~$U$, on which~$A$ is a collider.
+This occurs since conditioning on the exposure opens a non-causal path from the (potential) outcome to~$Z$ through the unmeasured confounder~$U$, on which~$A$ is a collider.
 Therefore, both the causal and the associative models below are conditioned on~$Z$.